-If you have pain in one or more of these areas on the left, and it lasts longer than two months, you may have cervical facet pain.
-Common tests such as x-rays or MRIs, may not always show if a facet joint is causing pain.
+If you have pain in one or more of these areas when you turn your head or neck, and it lasts longer than two months, you may have cervical facet pain.
+Common tests such as x-rays or MRIs may not always show if a facet joint is causing pain.

-What is a cervical medial branch block?
+What is a cervical facet injection?